hunterdurbin/MileStone4/README.md

 ## Database Installation

+### Connection Data Configuration

+    1. In the file 'milestone4/data/sql/connection_data.conf' edit the username and password to match your sql profile.

 ### Quick Installation

     1. You will need to download the 'AISTestData_dump.mysql' file and place it in the 'data/sql' directory.